Qwerex56/DB-Report/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+https://github.com/Qwerex56/DB_Apka - Link do aplikacji mobilnej

 Welcome to sprawozdanie's documentation!
 ========================================

-https://github.com/Qwerex56/DB-Report - Link do projektu aplikacji laboratoryjnej

 .. toctree::
    :maxdepth: 2